 With origins going back to 1960s, the War Eagle Girls and Plainsmen are charged with the duty and honor of representing Auburn University students to faculty, administrators, and the community.
-The group was chartered to serve directly under the Office of the President in conjunction with the Auburn Athletic Department and Auburn Alumni Association as the official hosts and hostesses of Auburn University
+The group was chartered to serve in unity with the Office of the President in conjunction with the Auburn Athletic Department and Auburn Alumni Association as the official hosts and hostesses of Auburn University

 War Eagle Girls & Plainsmen, also referred to as WEGP, have provided integral services to Auburn University since the group’s inception.
 WEGP has a long-standing reputation of excellence, tradition, and dedication.